San Pedro del Paraná: History

 San Pedro del Paraná was founded on June 29, 1789, with the presence of the then Spanish governor Joaquin Alós y Bru.
 The foundation received the accompaniment of Bob chieftain, who dominated this area.

-He provided food and produce, while consolidating the new farms of the families who came to populate the place.
+The chieftain provided food and produce while consolidating the new farms of the families who came to populate the place.

 Of the remaining initial time there are many testimonies and perhaps some remnants of buildings still stand.
 In the downtown area, around Epifanio Mendez Fleitas square you can see interesting examples of architecture of yesteryear Paraguayan: homes with adobe walls, ceilings and palms, with openings system pitons.

 There are buildings that maintain the guidelines with typical colonial corridors supported by wooden pillars.
 And also appear mansions facades reminiscent of the presence of Italian immigrants in place, which persisted because the owners take care of this heritage.

 An Ancient Heritage

 The church of St. Peter the Apostle is site of worship of patron of the community.
-The old building underwent major expansions, retaining walls, wood and an interesting main gate.
+The old building underwent major expansions, retaining walls, wood and a main gate.

 There are some sacred images carved with faces solemn and thoughtful, they remain as a testimony of faith of the first settlers.

 In view is the Virgen del Rosario and, in a side altar, is located a set of Christ Crucified with San Juan and the Virgin of Seven Sorrows.
 Kept inside the temple remain the Lord of Las Palmas, San Miguel Archangel, Jesus Christ, San Pedro and other saints of Franciscan origin, which, however, many villagers attribute originated in the Holy of workshops Jesuits.

 Historic Sites

 This district is rich in historic sites.
-A company called Campamento Cué.
-They report that the place had camped the residentas during the Paraguayan War (1865-1870); came when fleeing persecution of the soldiers Brazilians.
+A company called Campamento Cué reported that the place had camped the residentas during the Paraguayan War (1865-1870); came when fleeing persecution of the soldiers Brazilians.

 Another version relates that there were installed the forces of General Dr. Manuel Belgrano, in their advance towards the city of Asunción, in the year 1811.
 Both legends testify to the nobility, the hospitality and meekness of the locals.

 Isla Yobai is the place where the hostel was General José Gervasio Artigas.
 Around 1940, the Uruguayan priest Armando di Perna collected trophies and personal effects of eastern patriot that simple peasants had preserved with admiration.

 The company Noviretá (formerly Bobiretá, in tribute to Bob chieftain) lays the old rail station.

 Economy

 The population of San Pedro del Paraná is devoted mostly to agriculture.
-They grow cotton sesame soy corn manioc.
+They grow cotton, sesame, soy, corn, and manioc.

 Among professionals in the district are civil servants, teachers and a few artisans who work the fabric of ao po'i and other embroidery.